openem-team/openem/doc/tutorial.md

 After you have built your library, you should end up with a subdirectory called examples/deploy in the top level install directory.
 This contains the examples for the main library in the cc directory, plus python and csharp if you built the bindings to the main library.
-In addition, there is a script that will run all of the examples for you if you point it to the location of the example data.
+Source files for these examples are located [here][ExampleSources] for your inspection.In addition, there is a script that will run all of the examples for you if you point it to the location of the example data.
+This script is called [run_all.py][RunAll].

 To run this script, you will need to have Python installed.
 We recommend downloading the latest version of [Anaconda][Anaconda].
 Open a command prompt that has access to python and change directories to the examples/deploy subdirectory.
-Now invoke the run_all.py script to see how to run it:
+Now invoke the [run_all.py][RunAll] script to see how to run it:

 ```shell
 python run_all.py -h